Ya Levis Dalwear: 2018–2021: "Katchua", El Mayalove, and LCLM:Prélude

-2022–present: LCLM and Love Machine, pt.
-1
+2022–present: LCLM and Love Machine

 Ya Levis commenced work on his second studio album, L'amour change le monde, acronymed as LCLM, in late 2021.
 In November 2021, he signed a record deal with Sony Music Entertainment France for the release of L'amour change le monde.
 He released the promotional single "Pardonne-moi" on 17 December, which blended Congolese rumba, R&B and Afro dance influences.
 The single "Es-tu prête" debuted on 4 February 2022.
 L'amour change le monde was officially released on 18 March 2022.
 The album was produced by MCP Group and co-distributed by Sony Music Entertainment France and Because Editions.
 It was a sequel to LCLM: Prélude, with 18 additional tracks.
 It includes collaborations with Yxng Bane, Jok'Air, Zaho, Alonzo, and Koffi Olomidé.
 The album's breakout single "Pardonne-moi" achieved commercial success, earning him two consecutive nominations at All Africa Music Awards for Best Artist in African R&B/Soul and Best African Male Act in Diaspora.
 To support L'amour change le monde, Ya Levis sold out La Cigale on 28 May.

 Three months after dropping his breakthrough single "Takala", which gained major traction across social media platforms, Ya Levis premiered the remix on 5 May 2023.
 In October 2023, Ya Levis received a nomination for Best Artist of Central Africa at Primud d'Or.
 On 30-31 March 2024, he held a two-day concert at Uhuru Gardens in Nairobi for the Raha Festival, after which he featured on Gaz Mawete's track "K.O" from his self-titled album, which went viral on TikTok.
 He then took the stage at the Ganda Vibes Experience with Ya Levis event at Kampala Serena Hotel's Victoria Hall, organized by House of DJs and Fenon Events.